 What is a Bridging Shot in Film?
 Definition & Examples

 What is an Extreme Close-Up Shot?
-Definition & Examples from Film
+Definition & Film Examples

 What is a Rack Focus Shot?
 Definition & Examples from Film